 Non high-speed lines

 Renfe, similar to Spain's HSR lines, also operates many of the conventional lines, but under different services: Alvia (as mentioned under § high-speed lines) is a hybrid between high-speed and conventional rail.
 Renfe Intercity operates similar long-distance trains as many AVE routes, but are often slower and make more stops – they do, however, compensate for the fact that Intercity fares are used.
-Bookings are needed for both Alvia and Intercity but are not usually required for any of the other services.
+Bookings are needed for both Alvia and Intercity.
 Most of them can be booked up to 90 days in advance.

 In addition to Alvia and Intercity, Renfe also operates Media Distancia (MD), which are medium-distance trains as the name suggests, on local rail tracks.
 These mainly connect smaller centres to rural areas.
 Regional/Regional Exprés also has a similar purpose but is much slower and catered for shorter distances.
-Neither service requires advanced bookings.
+You need to buy a ticket beforehand for those, but that can be bought at the station right before too, and the price will not change over time (although in-station purchase might have a fee).
+You cannot buy tickets onboard.

 Urban rail